 - how to do a webinar

-In the above screenshots, you can see the live update of organic keywords, including the current position of each keyword and its monthly search volume.
+In the above screenshot, you can see the live update of organic keywords, including the current position of each keyword and its monthly search volume.

-In order to verify whether the keywords are truly ranking #1 or #2 as SEMrush tool indicates, let’s do a quick Google search for “blogs that make money,” which is positioned at #2 currently.
+In order to verify whether the keywords are truly ranking #1 or #2, as the SEMrush tool indicates, let’s do a quick Google search for “blogs that make money,” which you believe to be in the #2 position currently.

-If you want to get even more long-tail keywords that are easier than head keywords to rank highly for, plug all the live keywords into Google AdWords Keyword Planner and you’ll be amazed.
+If you want to get even more long-tail keywords that are easier than head keywords to rank highly for, plug all of the live keywords into Google AdWords Keyword Planner and you’ll have many, many choices.